Installation

 └── walkthrough.transcript

-Each region file exports a setup function that creates entities with traits:
+Each region file exports a setup function that creates entities using the entity helpers API:

 src/regions/village.ts